forwardemail/forwardemail.net/ansible/docs/MONITORING.md

 * **SSH root access**: No rate limiting (always alert)
 * **USB unknown device**: 1 hour cooldown per device
 * **Root access (sudo/su)**: 30 minutes cooldown per user

-Rate limiting uses lockfiles in `/var/lock/` with unique identifiers for each alert type and threshold.
+* **Package changes**: 1 hour
+* **Lynis reports**: 24 hours
+* **SSL certificate findings**: 24 hours

+Monitor-specific rate limiting uses lockfiles in `/var/lock/` with unique identifiers for each alert type and threshold.
+A monitor records its local cooldown—and any event cursor or package baseline—only after the shared sender accepts the required email.
+The shared sender adds a 10-minute successful-email cooldown per alert key under `/var/lib/forwardemail-alerts`; SSH uses separate sender keys for root, failed-login, and summary alerts so one class cannot suppress another.
+Systemd failure SMS uses a separate per-unit lock and successful-SMS timestamp, so either channel can retry without suppressing the other.

 ## Systemd Services